Macumbafeh/nanotweak/README.md

     * /helm and /cloak to toggle display of them (they keep reseting..)
     * and others..
 * misc - changes:
-    * Increases maximum chat lines to 1024.
+    * Increases maximum chat lines to 1024
-    * Replaces the confirm deletion box with one that requires only accepting, instead of typing "DELETE"
+    * Replaces the confirm deletion prompt that asks to type "DELETE" with one that only asks to accept
-    * Hides Magnifying glass button and zoom out button from worldmap
+    * Hides the magnifying glass and zoom out buttons from the worldmap
-* tooltip - adds spell/item icon to tooltips
+* tooltip - adds spell and item icon to tooltips
 * smartchannel - automatically select bg/raid/party channel with /i